knoup/xviii/README.md

 Uses <a href="http://sfml-dev.org/">SFML 2.1</a>.
 Any units not mentioned in the rules are not fully implemented/ready yet.
 This is my first real project, hence the generally amateurish code.
+Inspired by the ideas of a friend.

 Mechanics Guide